 The Fall - We believe that Adam, made in the image of God, distorted that image and forfeited his original blessedness by choosing to sin through Satan’s temptation.
 As a result, all human beings are alienated from God, corrupted, and condemned finally and irrevocably to death—apart from God’s own gracious intervention.
 The supreme need of all human beings is to be reconciled to the God under whose just and holy wrath we stand; the only hope of all human beings is the undeserved love of this same God, who alone can rescue us and restore us to himself.

-God’s Plan - We believe that from all eternity God purposed in grace to save guilty sinners from every tribe and language and people and nation.
-We believe that God justifies and sanctifies those whom He calls; those who by grace have faith in Jesus, and that he will one day glorify them— to the praise of his glorious grace.
+God’s Plan - We believe that from all eternity God has chosen and purposed in grace to save guilty sinners from every tribe and language and people and nation.
+This choice is not based on foreseen merit or faith on the part of sinners, but based upon God’s infinite wisdom and grace.
+We believe that God justifies and sanctifies those He chooses, who by grace have faith in Jesus, and that he will one day glorify them— to the praise of his glorious grace.
 In love God commands and implores all people to repent and believe.

 The Gospel - We believe that the gospel is the good news of Jesus Christ—God’s very wisdom.
 Utter foolishness to the world, even though it is the power of God to those who are being saved, this good news is centered on the cross and resurrection of Jesus Christ.